slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Life is a balancing act.
 Most things are not binary.

-The dose makes the poison: things in excess become their opposite.
+The dose makes the poison: excess turns good into bad.
 The hardest skill is knowing when to stop.
+Balance isn’t equal time in every area of your life either, it’s steady progress in health, wealth, relationships, and growth.

+Hints:

+- Don’t make your job your whole life, or your art your sole income.
+- Two approaches to self-improvement (Mark Manson): the self-improvement junkie and the self-improvement tourist.

+> *"Where there is too much, something is missing." (...)
+"Sunshine all the time makes a desert."
+-- vox populi*

+> *"The middle way is the right way."
+-- (buddha) Siddahrta Gautama [-564]*

+> *"Life is a balance between holding on and letting go."
+-- Rumi [1207]*

+> *"You never know what is enough until you know what is more than enough."
+-- William Blake [1757]*

+> *"Everything in moderation, including moderation."
+-- Oscar Wilde [1854]*

 > *"Do not go past the mark you aimed for; in victory, learn when to stop."
 -- Robert Greene [1959]*